juanpc2018/Amiga-Guide-4000-4000T/README.md

 AGA video chipset like A1200 </br>
 All Amigas come with a "basic" GPU, that requires special 15KHz monitor, &/or scan converter + </br>
 Rare DB23 adapter to DB15 VGA </br>
-The A/T has standard AT Power supply "Efficiency 68%"  </br>
+The A4000/T has standard AT Power supply "Efficiency 68%"  </br>
-The "D" has a different custom PSU, different connectors. </br>
+The "D" has a different PSU, different connectors. </br>

 many Amiga store websites sell most parts for DIY or pre-built adapters, </br>
-to adapt a Newer ATX >2.1 PSU to A4000T AT board for example. </br>
+to adapt a Newer ATX >2.1 PSU to A4000/T boards for example. </br>

 A3000 & A2000 have a similar story, </br>
 were more common, easy to buy / find,  </br>
 some recreated all custom chips in FPGA "drop in replacements"  </br>
-[A3000 (90-92)](https://en.wikipedia.org/wiki/Amiga_3000) recreated completely again in Hardware. </br>
+[A3000 (90-92)](https://en.wikipedia.org/wiki/Amiga_3000) was recreated completely again in Hardware. </br>
 A4000 still require custom IC's: D has socket, T is soldered to board. </br>
 similar to C64 story, custom ICs were recreated in FPGA, ARM & CPLD like SID, GAL, PLD, Memory. </br>

 When Apple transitioned to PPC, some Amiga developers also created Dual-CPU accelerator boards </br>
 like Cyberstorm Mk3 with M68k 060 & PowerPC 604e </br>
 AmigaOS4 was recompiled for PPC architecture, </br>
-Newer Amiga X1000 X5000 machines for PPC were launched </br>
+Newer Amiga X1000 X5000 machines for PowerPC were launched </br>
 Those PPC had a CPU similar to PowerMac G5 "64-Bit" Single/Dual-Core versions </br>
 but the CPU they chosed does Not have Altivec "MMX instructions" </br>
-There are Modern PPC Cpus for embedded systems that contain Altivec "Newer" generations </br>
 That was a major design flaw in my opinion of the X Amiga PPC generation. </br>
+There are Modern PPC Cpus for embedded systems that contain Altivec. </br>

 ## GPU's
 Older GPU's like [PicassoIV v1.2](https://amiga.resource.cx/exp/picasso4).[wiki](https://www.amigawiki.org/doku.php?id=en:expansion:av:picasso_iv).[bbah](https://bigbookofamigahardware.com/bboah/product.aspx?id=468) & [Piccolo SD64](https://www.youtube.com/watch?v=bqqmQgWlQX0).[cx](https://amiga.resource.cx/exp/piccolosd64) </br>